seejohnrun/seejohnrun.github.io/_posts/2010-11-09-nested-ifs.markdown

 ```

 You can definitely make an argument that its easy to change this logic later,
-but I d be against any argument that says the readability is higher here.
+but I'd be against any argument that says the readability is higher here.
 Given
 that there are no ELSE statements, the two boolean are logically tied to each
 other.
 That's exactly why we have the `&&` operator.